 |Rooms||4 bedrooms, 2 bathrooms of which 2 Family bathrooms|

 |Furniture||Double beds (1), Single beds (4), Cots (1)|

 The agent has its own star rating system to quantify interior quality, comfort and ambience.
 This property has been rated 4.5 star.

-St Just in Roseland: tiny village, 2 miles from St Mawes, famous for its wonderful churchyard, with luxuriant flowers and shrubs, exquisite views and ancient tombstones, sloping down to a silent creek.
-Nearby yachts rest on a shingle bar.
-Beyond, in the distance, are yachts racing and Falmouth.
+St Just in Roseland: tiny village, 2 miles from St Mawes, famous for its wonderful churchyard with luxuriant flowers and shrubs, exquisite views and ancient tombstones, sloping down to a silent creek.
+Boatyard, boat storage and slipway with access to Carrick Roads sailing area.
+In the distance are yachts racing and Falmouth.
 One of Cornwall's most exquisite places.